 Clear Essix Retainers Made Simple

-Once the impressions are received by Dental Lab Direct, the retainer is built using only top-quality, hypoallergenic, FDA-approved materials and products, creating a dental appliance that fits each individual patient’s mouths exactly as intended.
-Not only are the retainers made to order, but they are likely more cost-effective than what can be found from a dentist or orthodontist’s office.
+Once the impressions are received by Dental Lab Direct, the retainer is built using only top-quality, hypoallergenic, FDA-approved materials and products, creating a dental appliance that fits each individual patient’s mouth exactly as intended.
+Not only are the retainers made to order, but they are likely more cost-effective than what can be found at a dentist or orthodontist’s office.

 Dental Lab Direct works directly with dental professionals, able to craft their appliances using the same superior quality as a dentist, but without passing on the overhead charges of keeping an independent office open.